deploystackio/documentation/docs/docker-to-iac/parser/render.com.md

 - The default output format for this parser: `YAML`.

+## File Configuration

+The Render.com parser generates a single file output:

+- `render.yaml` - The main Blueprint configuration file that defines all services, environment variables, and disk configurations

+This straightforward single-file approach aligns with Render's Blueprint specification, which requires all service definitions to be contained within a single YAML file.
+The file is structured according to Render's requirements with services, environment variables, and disk configurations properly organized for immediate deployment.

 ## Supported Docker Compose Variables

 The current version supports the following Docker Compose variables: